CompEpigen/ezASCAT/README.md

 ### Step-1: Get nucleotide counts at the marker loci with `get_counts`

 Below command will generate two tsv files `tumor_nucleotide_counts.tsv` and `normal_nucleotide_counts.tsv` that can be used for downstream analysis.
-Note that the function will process ~900K SNPs from [Affymetrix Genome-Wide Human SNP 6.0 Array](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL6801) which will take ca.15 minutes on a decent computer.
+Note that the function will process ~900K SNPs from [Affymetrix Genome-Wide Human SNP 6.0 Array](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL6801).
+The process can be sped up by increasing `nthreads` which will launch each chromosome on a separate thread.
 Currently `hg19` and `hg38` are supported.

 ```r
 library("ezASCAT")